How To Write Abstract For Conference Presentation?

 Highlight Abstracts

 Highlight abstracts are often used to focus on a specific finding or aspect of the research.
 They don’t cover the entire study but shine a light on one key area.
-This is useful when a single discovery is particularly noteworthy or groundbreaking.
+This is useful when a single discovery is particularly noteworthy or revolutionary.
 It invites attendees to explore that specific topic in depth.

 Comparative Abstracts